© 2025 St. Louis Public Radio

 • $30 million for neighborhood economic investment.

-“This structure gives city departments the dedicated capital needed to secure matching grants and low-interest loan programs,” Green said.
-“As departments make spending decisions, these funds will continue to grow in interest-bearing accounts — maximizing the settlement’s reach and amplifying its impact.”
+“This funding structure gives city departments the dedicated capital needed to apply for matching grants and low-interest loan programs,” Green said.
+“In sum, we want to keep these funds growing and moving over time.”

 “This is a directional bill that really provides a direction path for how to invest these funds,” Spencer said when that legislation was introduced.
 “The specifics will be worked out.”